taura/parallel-distributed-programming/docs/html/credit.md

 # How to Submit the Report

+* As in other assignments, the body of the work should be sent through Jupyter and a note should be dropped in UTOL

+Details:

 * I provided you with an almost empty Jupyter notebook, `pd31_final`, just as a uniform means to submit your work
 * You can write your report in the Jupyter notebook just as you have done for `pd30_mlp`, or put a separate PDF file under the `pd31_final` directory; you can mix the two
 * You should put all your code under the same `pd31_final` directory